alovajs/alova/README.md

 });
 ```

-For details on how to use the `Method` object matcher, see [Advanced - Method Object Matcher](#method-object-matcher)
+For details on how to use the `Method` instance matcher, see [Advanced - Method instance Matcher](#method-instance-matcher)

 ### Update response data across pages or modules
 Let's continue the example mentioned in the above section [Active invalidation response cache] (#Active invalidation response cache), when the user clicks on an item in the todo list, enters the todo details page and edits it, this At the same time, we hope that the todo list data in the previous page is also updated to the edited content.
 Using `useFetcher` and `invalidateCache` will re-initiate the request.
 Is there any method that does not require re-request?